 2. The Rounded UI

 People are still 50-50 on the new rounded UI of Android P. It looks a bit Samsung-ish, but I like it.
 The Rounded UI is most noticeable in the notification pane and the Settings app.
 To get the new look, you will need to install a few apps: Substratum, Andromeda (if you are running Android Oreo and are not rooted), Flux Substratum theme (paid) or Pi Light [substratum] (free).

 After installing all the above-mentioned apps, just apply the theme from the Substratum dashboard and you are good to go.
-If you don’t know what Substratum is or how to use it, head over to this link.
+If you don’t know what Substratum is or how to use it, read our Substratum app guide.

 If you have a rooted device, you can use the P-ify Xposed module.
 I don’t have a rooted device hence I am using the Substratum theme to get the rounded UI.

 3. The New Volume Slider

 Have you ever faced the situation in which you lowered the media volume, but the ringer volume was lowered instead?
 Well, you are not alone as it is quite a common accident.
 Android P aims to solve this issue with the new volume slider.
 Since most of the users use the volume rocker key to control the media volume, the new menu, by default, is dedicated to that.
 Read about it in detail and know how to get the Volume Slider feature on your device.

 Just like any new version of Android, Android P comes with a bunch of wallpapers and ringtones.
 There’s not much detail required here so just head over the links and download the wallpapers and ringtones.

 Android P is still using the round icons that it used in Android Oreo.
 So, you can simply install any round icon pack that contains icons with stock look and you are good to go.
 Here are a few personal favorites: Dives, Spheroid, Pixel Icons.